Darshan292/WhatsAppAutomationSystem/README.md

 # WhatsApp Automation System

 Welcome to the WhatsApp Automation System!
-This is a Simple project that leverages whatsappwebjs and puppeteer to automate interactions in a WhatsApp group.The system allows users to perform three main functions: language translation, public speaking script, and content search.
+This is a Simple project that leverages whatsappwebjs and puppeteer to automate interactions in a WhatsApp group.The system allows users to perform three main functions: language translation, generate public speaking script, and content search.
 This project holds significant value for the "educational community"

 ## Features